Canon EF 100-400mm f/4.5-5.6L IS II USM Lens Review

 The lens is intuitive to use and it focuses very fast.
 This is another improvement over the previous version.
 I can use this lens (as opposed to a big, heavy super telephoto lens) when the need to handhold arises.
 See the gorilla photo above.
 I have handheld my 200-400mm before but only for very short periods of time.
 This lens makes it easy and comfortable.

-At right: The lava lake inside the crater of Mount Nyiragongo, Virunga National Park, Democratic Republic of the Congo.
-Canon EOS 5D Mark IV, Canon EF 100-400mm f/4.5-5.6L IS II USM lens @ 100mm, 1/40 second @ f/10, ISO 2000.
-The hike to the volcano’s rim is long, uphill, and challenging so I appreciated the light weight of this impressive telephoto lens.
+At right: Abstract patterns of the lava lake inside the crater of Mount Nyiragongo, Virunga National Park, Democratic Republic of the Congo.
+Canon EOS 5D Mark IV, Canon EF 100-400mm f/4.5-5.6L IS II USM lens @ 400mm, 1/200 second @ f/10, ISO 2000.
+The hike to the volcano’s rim is long, uphill, and very challenging so I appreciated the light weight of this impressive telephoto lens.
+This lens in NOT only for wildlife!

 Here are the primary ways in which the Canon EF 100-400mm f/4.5-5.6L IS II USM has improved over its predecessor: improved optics (21 elements in 16 groups versus 17 elements in 14.
 It’s also noticeably sharper, as I mentioned), comprehensive weather sealing versus being only partly sealed, improved image stabilization with a 4-stop benefit versus only 2, conventional twist-ring zoom versus the atrocious old push-pull design, nearly half (!) the minimum focusing distance (98 centimeters versus 180), and a faster autofocus drive.